pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-tracking.md

 ![](/docs/programming-guide/media/HandsIntegrationExample.png)
 **Image**: The HandsIntegration present in the CyborgAvatarExample prefab.

-The HandsIntegration setup is done at edit-time and works as follows:
-The HandsIntegration prefab is a special prefab in UltimateXR, added to all avatars.
+The HandsIntegration prefab is a special prefab in UltimateXR, added to all avatars at edit-time.
 It includes `UxrControllerInput` and `UxrControllerTracking` components for all supported controllers, providing automatic device support.
 The `UxrControllerTracking` components keep references to sensor GameObjects for the left and right controllers.
-These sensor GameObjects are carefully placed on virtual hand gizmos present in the HandsIntegration prefab.
+These sensor GameObjects have been carefully placed on virtual hand gizmos present in the HandsIntegration prefab.

-During avatar setup, these virtual hands will be aligned to the avatar hands, including all the sensors in the process.
+During avatar setup, these virtual hands will only need to be aligned to the avatar hands, which will include all the sensors in the process.
+This process is done automatically and can be later adjusted by the user.

 This ensures avatar hands stay aligned with real-world hands, regardless of the controller used, all seamlessly.